jeertmans/manim-tutorial/README.md

 Did we write something wrong?
 Did you encounter some bugs following our tutorial?
 Do you think some content should be added?

+First, check out our [Wiki](https://github.com/jeertmans/manim-tutorial/wiki) to see if your issue is known.

-Please contact use by [creating an issue](https://github.com/jeertmans/manim-tutorial/issues/new), or use our UCLouvain contact addresses (see above).
+Otherwise, please contact us by [creating an issue](https://github.com/jeertmans/manim-tutorial/issues/new), or use our UCLouvain contact addresses (see above).

 # TODOs